gear-foundation/gear-wiki/docs/examples/rmrk.md

 - Multi-resource NFTs:
 The ability for an NFT to vary its output depending on the context it is being loaded in.

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+The source code is available on [GitHub](https://github.com/gear-dapps/RMRK).

 ## Logic
 ### Nesting logic
 The concept of nested NFTs refers to NFTs being able to own other NFTs.
 So, the NFT owner can be not only an account or a smart contract, but also another NFT.